The Harp at an Event

 How often do I need to take lessons?

 For beginning harpists, especially children, a lesson every week is key.
 If you are an adult taking lessons and your schedule permits less time, such as every other week, that can be accommodated.

 How much do I need to practice?

 If you are an adult taking lessons, it really depends on how demanding other aspects of your life are, such as your job or family.
 It is advisable to practice at least 30 minutes every day to make consistent progress.
 For young children, however, practice time may vary.
 Sometimes it's a good idea to break up children's practice into manageable chunks to accommodate their attention spans, such as dividing 30 minutes into two 15 minute sessions during the day.

 What is the best age to start learning the harp?

 There are many sizes of harps, so that makes the harp accessible for really anyone of any age to learn.
 You're never too old to start, either!
 I do recommend that the earliest to start children is age 6.
-Prior musical knowledge is advantageous to learning the harp, especially piano training, because harp music is written in similar notation as piano.
+Prior musical knowledge is advantageous to learning the harp (but not required!), especially piano training, because harp music is written in similar notation as piano.